denten-books/plain-text/4-simulation.md

 One could say, what of such arrangements?
 Who cares about paragraphs?
 It is merely one type of a container among many.
 It has only an instrumental function to help get the point across.
 The meat of interpretation lies in the stuff within.
 Words come in other shapes and sizes.
-The container is disposable and therefore insignificant.
-In this chapter, I will argue to the contrary, maintaining that formats could only seem insignificant when they were few and simple.
+The outer container is disposable and therefore insignificant.
+In this and the next chapter, I will argue to the contrary, maintaining that formats could only seem insignificant when they were few and simple.
 The transition between static and dynamic layouts necessitates renewed attention to form and format.
 What you saw is what you got on the page.
 On the screen, what you see is but a small part of what you get.
 The content---all that is contained on a page---shifts beneath the projected image.

 In print, the content can be gleaned from the surface.
 There is nothing but surface on a page.
 On a screen, the visible surface is but a small part of the